Print

 *This recipe can also be made with leaf gelatin.
 See this post for conversions/recipe adjustments and other helpful hints.

 Pay careful attention to the way you line your tin.
-Not enough parchment or oil, and your marshmallow slab will stick to the tin.
+Not enough parchment or oil, and your marshmallow will stick to the tin.

 ×